Guwahati/Kaziranga Tour Package from Kolkata

 1

-Early morning jeep safari in Kaziranga National Park to spot one-horned rhinos, wild elephants, and Bengal tigers
+Early morning jeep safari in Kaziranga National Park to spot Indian one-horned rhinos, tigers, and wild elephants

 2